 I understand that it is often a minefield out there when you are trying to choose brand designers and other services to work with for your business or startup.
 It’s so important to find someone who ‘gets’ you and shares your values.
 I try and work with people who I know will enhance my vision, my brand, and my business and spend time considering this.
 I’m going to talk you through how to find the right branding designer for your business.
 This also applies to copywriters, designers, photographers, marketeers, web developers, social media experts and everything in between!

 From personal experience in my business I’ve found asking for help has empowered my business and given me more confidence in what I am putting out there.

 See if it fits in with the type of business you are or want to be.
-Generally specialists have a ‘niche’.
+Generally branding and design specialists have a ‘niche’.
 For me I love working with independent businesses, solopreneurs and startups who may have an interest in ethical living, sustainability or a passion for nature.
-My client base has been varied from interior designers to ethical beauty stores but in general our ethos has matched.
+My branding client base has been varied from interior designers to ethical beauty stores but in general our ethos has matched.

 Finding someone who understands your area of business and target market means that they will ‘get’ your business and really add value where you need it and offer an experienced perspective.